Primary Bone Cancer: Introduction

 The main types of bone cancer are:

 Osteosarcoma.
 This is the most common primary bone cancer.
 It usually starts in arm or leg bones near where new bone is made.
 Most people who get this cancer are between ages 10 and 30.
 But it can happen at any age.
 It tends to be more common in males than in females.
 Most tumors form near the knee, pelvis, or shoulder, but they can happen in any bone.

 Chondrosarcoma.
 This is the second most common primary bone cancer.
-It's most often is seen in older adults.
+It's most often seen in older adults.
 It's equally common in men and women.
 The cancer starts in cartilage cells and is most common around the arm, leg, and hip bones.
 But it can happen in any bone.

 Ewing sarcoma.
 This cancer affects mainly children and teenagers.
 It's also called Ewing tumor.
 Most of these tumors start in bone, but they can also start in the soft tissues of the limbs, like muscles.
 Ewing sarcoma usually is found in the legs, arms, pelvis, or chest wall.
 But can start in any bone.

 Fibrosarcoma and malignant fibrous histiocytoma.
-These cancers are most often found in soft tissues such as ligaments, tendons, fat, and muscle around bone.
+These cancers are most often found in soft tissues, such as ligaments, tendons, fat, and muscle around bone.
 They're rare in bones.
 They usually affect the legs, arms, or jaw.
-Older adults are most likely to get these cancers.
+Middle-aged adults are most likely to get these cancers.

 Giant cell tumors of bone.
 These tumors are almost always benign (not cancer).
-But in rare cases they can be cancer.
+But, in rare cases, they can be cancer.
 They're most often found around the knee or shoulder and sometimes other bones in young to middle-aged adults.
-They don't often spread to other sites, but tend to come back, even after they are surgically removed.
+They don't often spread to other distant sites but tend to come back to the place they started.
+This can happen even after they are surgically removed.
 With each return, the chances of the cancer spreading to other parts of the body increases.
 There's also a soft tissue tumor called giant cell tumor.
 It's not related to this bone tumor.